Help, my fabric has shrunk! My tips and tricks to avoid disasters.

 The first question to ask when buying fabric is its composition.

-Knowing the material of your coupon will allow you to know if you can machine wash it and if so, at what temperature or washing program.
-The best thing to do is to refer to the manufacturer's advice detailed on the product sheet.
+Knowing the material of your fabric piece will help you determine if you can machine wash it and, if so, at what temperature or washing program.
+The best way to do this is to refer to the manufacturer’s care instructions detailed on the product sheet.

-In our online store, you will find in the description of each product the type of composition and the manufacturer's care advice.
+In our online shop, you will find the type of composition and the manufacturer’s care advice in the description of each product.

-Is it really useful to wash your fabric before sewing it?
+Is it really necessary to wash your fabric before sewing it?

-Yes and three times yes!
-Let's look at the reasons together.
+Yes, yes, and yes!
+Let’s look at the reasons together.

-The first and most important reason for this washing is the potential shrinkage of the fabric during the first wash.
+The first and most important reason for washing is the potential shrinkage of the fabric during the first wash.
 Indeed, natural fibers tend to tighten during the first wash.
-It is therefore important to wash your fabric or risk no longer fitting into the garment you carefully made...
+It is therefore important to wash your fabric, or else you might not be able to fit into the garment you carefully made...

 The second reason is to remove the finish that the manufacturer applied to the fabric to enhance it.
-This finish serves to stabilize the fabric, give it colors, shine...
-It is important to remove this layer of finish before working with the fabric.
-This will also allow you to assess its true drape; and if this is indeed the fluidity you want to give your garment/confection.
+This finish stabilizes the fabric, gives it color, shine...
+It’s important to remove this finish layer before working with the fabric.
+This will also allow you to assess its true drape and whether this is the fluidity you want for your garment/confection.

-The third reason is that your fabric may bleed, meaning it can fade.
-Indeed, the fibers are saturated with pigments that will dissolve in the washing water.
+The third reason is that your fabric may bleed, meaning the dye may run.
+Indeed, the fibers are saturated with pigments that will dissolve in the wash water.
 Blue, black, and red fabrics are the most likely to bleed.
-Who has never had blue hands when handling a new pair of jeans?
-You can fix the color a bit more with this grandmother's trick: soak your coupon for about 1 hour in a bucket of cold water with 200ml of white vinegar (make sure to mix the water and vinegar well before immersing the fabric coupon).
-Once this bath is done, wash your fabric according to the recommendations.
+Who hasn’t had blue hands after handling a new pair of jeans?
+You can help set the color a bit more with this old trick: soak your fabric piece for about 1 hour in a bucket of cold water with 200ml of white vinegar (make sure to mix the water and vinegar well before submerging the fabric).
+After this bath, wash your fabric according to the recommendations.

-Finally, fourth reason, washing allows you to clean the fabric and remove dust, microorganisms,... that it may have encountered during manufacturing, transport, storage processes...
+Finally, the fourth reason: washing cleans the fabric and removes dust, microorganisms, etc., that it may have encountered during manufacturing, transport, storage...

-But if it shrinks...
-What information is useful to properly choose the length of your fabric?
+If it shrinks...
+What information is useful to properly choose the amount of fabric?

-Two cases arise here: either you work with a pattern from a pattern maker, or you create your own pattern from a tutorial, etc...
+Two scenarios arise here: either you work with a pattern from a designer, or you create your own pattern from a tutorial, etc...

-When you buy a coupon, the pattern maker will indicate a length based on your size for making the model.
+When you buy a pattern, the designer will indicate a fabric length based on your size for making the model.

-Pattern makers take into account the shrinkage percentage of garments (with an average coefficient) and most often take a safety margin.
-That's how sometimes you end up with 20 or 30cm of unused fabric...
-Some of you might complain a bit about having scraps... but as for me, I prefer to reuse my scrap in another project than to run out of fabric to cut all my pieces... don't you?
+Designers take into account the average shrinkage percentage of garments (with an average coefficient) and usually add a safety margin.
+That’s why sometimes you end up with 20 or 30 cm of unused fabric...
+Some of you might complain about having scraps... but personally, I prefer to reuse my scraps in another project rather than run out of fabric to cut all my pieces... don’t you?

 2. I create my pattern

-When you create a pattern from a tutorial, most of the time the person will give you ready-to-sew piece dimensions, meaning fabric already washed (sometimes seam allowances not included)... that's where the error happens the most... believe me 😊
+When you create a pattern from a tutorial, most of the time the person will give you finished piece dimensions, meaning fabric already washed (sometimes seam allowances not included)... this is where most mistakes happen... trust me 😊

-Let's take an example, you want to make a baby blanket of 1m by 1m, you will need to take into account the shrinkage factor of the chosen material or your blanket will no longer be 1m but rather 90cm.
+For example, if you want to make a baby blanket of 1m by 1m, you need to take into account the shrinkage factor of the chosen material, or else your blanket won’t be 1m but rather 90cm.

-Same for skirts, if you follow a tutorial that tells you to take a 60cm long rectangle, add at least 10cm when buying to be sure that once the fabric is washed you will have the requested rectangle; otherwise you risk ending up with a mini skirt!
+The same goes for skirts: if you follow a tutorial that tells you to take a rectangle 60cm long, add at least 10cm when buying to be sure that once the fabric is washed, you will have the requested rectangle; otherwise, you might end up with a mini skirt!

-Knowing the average shrinkage factor is a prerequisite in this kind of adventure!
+Knowing the average shrinkage factor is a prerequisite for this kind of project!

 Average shrinkage rate depending on fiber type

 Each fiber has an average shrinkage rate depending on the quality of the weave, finishes...
-I tried to compile the average shrinkage rates based on fibers.
+I tried to compile the average shrinkage rates by fiber type.

 - Cotton double gauze: 5% to 10%